jcreach/redis-docker-windows/README.md

 ## Overview

 Quick implementation of redis for docker windows.
-See this link link : [redis for Windows](https://github.com/tporadowski/redis).
+For more information see this link : [redis for Windows](https://github.com/tporadowski/redis).

 ## How to use